elasalle/Covid_R_L_estim/README.md

 is a Jupyter notebook that displays comparison of the 4 univariate methods presented earlier on generated univariate synthetic infection counts.
 Soon to be available : multivariate comparison.

-SNR, MSE and Jaccard index are used for comparison are described in <i> include/comparison_tools/ </i>.
+SNR, MSE and Jaccard index are used for comparison are described in `include/comparison_tools/`.

 Note : all the display functions are to be found in `display/`.